-Conferencing tools like GoToMeeting, Adobe Connect, Lync, and WebEx are great for connecting small groups for live, interactive meetings.
+Video conferencing tools like GoToMeeting, Adobe Connect, Skype for Business (formerly Lync), and WebEx are great for connecting small groups for live, interactive meetings.
 These tools excel at real-time information exchange — but the ideas and insights shared during these sessions typically aren’t saved anywhere and are all too often simply lost when the meeting ends.

-A video platform is the perfect complement to your web conferencing tool.
-Your video platform allows you to:
+An enterprise video platform is a perfect complement to your web conferencing tool.
+A video platform allows you to:

 Have a question and need an answer from your in-house expert?
 Just open up your web conferencing tool and start a conversation.

 Unless your expert is in a meeting.
-Or travelling.
+Or traveling.
 Or out sick.
 Or lives in another time zone.
 Or took a new job three weeks ago.

-A video platform solves that problem.
-Developers, analysts, project owners, architects, and other subject matter experts can simply record a short video of themselves answering common questions and make it available on-demand on the enterprise YouTube.
+A video platform improves knowledge sharing from experts with their peers, even if that expert isn’t around.
+Developers, analysts, project owners, architects, and other subject matter experts (SMEs) can simply record a short video of themselves answering common questions and make it available on-demand in your online video platform.

-Now everyone in your organization has anytime access to their expertise — without tying up your experts’ schedules with repeated requests for the same information.
+Now everyone in your organization has anytime access to their expertise — and it will rid your experts’ schedules of meetings with others requesting the same information over and over again.

-Due to the technology required for real-time interactive video, web conferencing tools limit your audience to several hundred or a thousand people.
+Due to the technology required for real-time interactive video, video conferencing tools limit your audience to several hundred or a thousand people.

-Web conferencing tools are nice for conversations, but they aren’t built for the purpose of recording and sharing high-quality on-demand screencasts and video presentations.
+Video conferencing tools are nice for conversations, but they aren’t built for the purpose of recording and sharing simultaneous screencasts and video presentations.
 Many video conferencing solutions don’t record actual video at all — limiting you to just audio and a low-resolution recording of the presenter’s screen.
 Even then, because the tools were not designed as recorders, the workflow to capture a presentation is often quite cumbersome.